ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

    * pros: smallest compressed files, decompression speed similar to gzip
    * cons: memory intensive to compress, not found on all systems (but on the farm!)

 **CHALLENGE** Your experiment is over.
-Tidy up your workspace by compressing or deleting files you will no longer use.
+Tidy up your workspace by compressing or deleting files you will no longer use or need access to.
+* What file(s) did you compress?
+* How small did you make your directory?

 ### Nodes vs CPUs vs tasks